ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 Among the four, our focus here is the first case.
 The second case will be discussed in Chapter 5.
 We will not cover the third and fourth cases in this course because it is almost always the case that our target data is a vector data (e.g., city or farm fields as points, political boundaries as polygons, etc).

 Category 1 can be further broken down into different sub categories depending on the type of spatial object (point, line, and polygon).
 Here, we will ignore any spatial joins that involve lines.
-This is because objects represented by lines are rarely observation units in econometric analysis nor the source data from which we will extract values.^[Note that we did not extract any attribute values of railroads in Chapter 1, Demonstration 4.
-We just calculated the travel length of the railroads, which does not fall under our definition of spatial join.]
+This is because objects represented by lines are rarely observation units in econometric analysis nor the source data from which we will extract values.^[Note that we did not extract any attribute values of the railroads in Chapter 1, Demonstration 4.
+We just calculated the travel length of the railroads, meaning that the geometry of railroads themselves were of interest instead of values associated with the railroads.]
 Here is the list of the types of spatial joins we will learn.

 1. points (target) against polygons (source)
 2. polygons (target) against points (source)